bogobogo/test/README.md

     "IOSVideoUrl": "https://youriphonevideourl.com",(optional: if you want to add a video that was filmed on iphone),
     "IOSDemoAppLink": "link to your demo app on the app store", (optional: add if you have a demoapp on the app store),
     "AndroidDemoAppLink": "link to your demo app on the play store" (optional: add if you have a demoapp on the app store),
-    "Image": "link to image" (required, but only if you have no videos to display), "poster": "link to an image poster" (optional: a poster that will be displayed before the video plays)
+    "image": "link to image" (required, but only if you have no videos to display), "poster": "link to an image poster" (optional: a poster that will be displayed before the video plays)
     }
 ```